 Potential sediment delivery from roads used in conjunction with the proposed timber harvest would be reduced.
 In addition to improving existing stream crossings in the project area and replacing 3 stream crossings on tributaries to Squeezer Creek, approximately 48 miles of road within the project area would be upgraded and 2.9 miles of permanent and 1.1 miles of temporary road would be constructed to meet current BMP standards.
-The new road construction would cross 2 firstorder streams and would be obliterated or restricted at the close of the contract period.
-Upgrading existing roads that need current BMP standards and maintaining roads that presently meet BMP standards would reduce the amount of sediment delivery to streams in the project area.
+The new road construction would cross 1 ephemeral draw and 1 first-order stream and would be obliterated or restricted at the close of the

 In the process of improving BMPs on existing roads for a long-term reduction in sediment delivery, a short-term increase in sediment delivery would potentially occur while replacing 3 stream crossings in Section 26, T23N, R17W.
 In order to reduce the risk of sediment introduction, precautions in the form of site-specific, erosion-control measures would be implemented during and immediately after culvert replacement.
-TABLE III-1 - DIRECT EFFECTS OF ACTION ALTERNATIVE B TO ANNUAL WATER YIELD displays the number of acres harvested and the expected increase in annual water yield.
+TABLE III-2 - DIRECT EFFECTS OF ACTION ALTERNATIVE B TO ANNUAL WATER YIELD displays the number of acres harvested and the expected increase in annual water yield.
 All watersheds would remain under the threshold of concern.

-TABLE III-1 - DIRECT EFFECTS OF ACTIONALTERNATIVE B TO ANNUAL WATER YIELD
+TABLE III-2 - DIRECT EFFECTS OF ACTION ALTERNATIVE В TO ANNU IAL WATER R YIELD